flynx/XMPGen/README.rst

           xmpgen ... --config-save-local

-   This is a shorthand for:
+   This is similar to:

           xmpgen ... --config-print > ./.xmpgen

+   The difference is that ``--config-save-local`` will also do the work specified by the options.

 ..
 NOTE::